leaandredev/P13-YouCarYourWay/back/README.md

 Actually, the project only contain a POC for the chat feature.

-## Features

-- Register and log users to connect to the application
-- Handle posts:
-  - Feed with all posts user is registered for
-  - Create and display post details
-- Handle topics to subscribe
-- Handle user profile

 ## Installation

 After the repository has been imported (see README in the front part of the project), go in back directory and install depencies with maven :